Criminal Injury

 What Evidence Is Needed For A Criminal Injury Claim?

-- Police crime reference number – Confirmation that the crime was reported.
+- Police crime reference number

-- Medical records – Documentation of injuries and treatments.
+- Medical records documenting injuries and treatments

-- CCTV footage or photographs – Visual evidence of injuries or the incident.
+- CCTV footage or photographs

 How Long Does A Criminal Injury Claim Take To Settle?